 If successful, Space Exploration Technologies, or SpaceX, would become the first private company to reach the $100 billion outpost, which flies about 240 miles above Earth.

 "It is, by all accounts, an important step, bordering on a giant leap, for commercial space," said Michael Lopez-Alegria, a former NASA astronaut and space station commander who now heads the Commercial Spaceflight Federation, a Washington-based industry association.

-SpaceX's Falcon 9 rocket and Dragon capsule were scheduled for launch at 4:55 a.m.
+SpaceX's Falcon 9 rocket and Dragon capsule are scheduled for launch at 4:55 a.m.
 EDT (0855 GMT) on Saturday from Cape Canaveral Air Force Station.
-The rocket was to have reached the space station on Tuesday if everything went as planned.
+If everything goes as planned, it would reach the space station on Tuesday.

 All the companies are contributing their own funds as well, a break from traditional U.S. government procurement practices.
 Rather than having their costs reimbursed, NASA's commercial partners are paid when they achieve predetermined milestones.

 COMBINING TEST FLIGHTS

 SpaceX, for example, has received $381 million from NASA so far for work on its station cargo hauler.
 In December 2010, the company successfully launched, orbited and returned a test Dragon capsule.
 For the upcoming second flight of Dragon, SpaceX will attempt to combine two test flights into one and berth the spacecraft at the space station.
 If successful, SpaceX can collect another $15 million from NASA and start working off a separate $1.6 billion contract to haul cargo to and from the station.

 "This is a big leap in terms of complexity from the last flight," said Lawrence Williams, a former SpaceX vice president who now runs a business consulting firm.
 "If we're able to have a successful launch and dock with the space station, it's hard to overemphasize the significance of it."